attaswift/BTree/README.md

 > stdlib and those imported from external modules is caused by a [limitation in the current Swift compiler/ABI](#perf)
 > that will probably get (at least partially) solved in future compiler versions.)

-> The exact cutoff point depends on the type/size of elements that you work with, and the capabilities
-> of the compiler.
-This benchmark used tiny 8-byte integer elements, hence the huge number.
-> When/if the Swift compiler learns to specialize non-stdlib generics across module boundaries,
-> imported collections will become consistently faster (especially for value types), which will reduce
-> the optimal element count.

-> (This effect is already visible on the benchmark for the "inlined" sorted array (light green), which was implemented
-> in the same module as the benchmarking loop.
-That line starts curving up much sooner, at about 2000 elements.)

 [loglog]: https://en.wikipedia.org/wiki/Log–log_plot